Voluntary Stopping Eating and Drinking (VSED)

 End of Life Washington will continue to support clients choosing VSED and will be working toward improved and expanded education, support and advocacy on VSED in the coming year.

 Support and Services

 Our Client Support Services can help you:

 - Talk to your family, health care providers, and friends about end-of-life choices and VSED

 - Assist in helping create a VSED plan with individualized markers

 Practical Guide to VSED – download pdf

-End of Life Washington is pursuing legislation in 2021 to support end-of-life options for all Washingtonians, including establishing a person’s right to decline oral food and water during the final stages of dementia, by advance directive, the same way other terminally ill people can decline life-sustaining medical treatments.
+End of Life Washington plans to pursue legislation in the coming year to support end-of-life options for all Washingtonians, including establishing a person’s right to decline oral food and water during the final stages of dementia, by advance directive, the same way other terminally ill people can decline life-sustaining medical treatments.

 Sign-up for our e-news to receive action alerts about this legislation and learn more.